IdahoAgStats/r-for-ag-scientists/README.md

     * example_quarto_file.qmd
   * project.Rproj

 * Every student should make a permanent copy of this project.
 Over time, we will create more files and save them to this project.

+* students need to encouraged to visit my posit R project as often as they wish and to use Posit cloud outside of class time.

 #### Other notes: